 The mission of the Behavioral Health Workforce Research Center (BHWRC) is to help produce a behavioral health care workforce of sufficient size and skill to meet the nation's behavioral health needs.
 The Center works with a national consortium of partners and experts in mental health, substance abuse, and health workforce research.
 The BHWRC has three priority research areas: 1) establishing a minimum data set for the behavioral health workforce, 2) conducting studies on worker characteristics and practice settings, and 3) analyzing state scopes of practice.
 Established in 2015, the Center is a joint initiative of the Health Resources and Services Administration and Substance Abuse and Mental Health Services Administration, U.S. Department of Health and Human Services.

-The Center for Behavioral Solutions to HealthCare Engagement and Access (CBSHC) develops and evaluates behavioral interventions that focus on improving self-efficacy and navigation skills for individuals to access complex health care delivery systems, affordable healthcare, and management of chronic disease.
+The Collaborative for Behavioral Solutions to Healthcare Engagement and Access develops and evaluates behavioral interventions that focus on improving self-efficacy and navigation skills for individuals to access complex health care delivery systems, affordable healthcare, and management of chronic disease.
 Our funded research focuses on healthcare provider education, reducing barriers to healthcare access, and increasing patient and provider collaboration to improve meaningful health outcomes.
 Principles of health literacy, and proven approaches to behavior change are central to our intervention work.
 The CBSHC partners with experts in community-based agencies and diverse health care delivery systems.